zhaorz/Touch-Calculator/README.md

 richardz@andrew.cmu.edu

-This project was made for 15-112 in spring 2015, an introductory programming couse taught by Professor David Kosbie.
+This project was made for 15-112 in spring 2015, an introductory programming couse taught by Professor David Kosbie and Professor Dave Andersen.

 ## About